zeropoolnetwork/fawkes-crypto/README.md

 ## Example

 Here is an example, how Merkle tree implementation is working.
-Also you may check rollup [here](https://github.com/snjax/fawkes-rollup).
+Also you may check the rollup [here](https://github.com/snjax/fawkes-rollup).

 ```rust
 pub fn poseidon_merkle_root<E:Engine, CS:ConstraintSystem<E>>(